Grafrajohn/GrahamArt/_posts/2020-04-01-people-watching-hull.markdown

 * Any of the cafes at the railway station.
 Personally I prefer Starbucks
 * Robbie Johnson's Cafe

-Wherever your people watching may take you, may your soul find solace
+Wherever your people watching may take you, may your soul find peace